robotsorcerer/robotsorcerer.github.io/research.md

 - [x] Brain Cancer Radiation Therapy

 #### **Advantages**

+This proposed technology shall have the following advantage over rigid immobilization systems:

 - [x] Negate the deleterious effects of **interfractional** setup variation on patients;